jeecsh/sniper-vision/README.md

 ## ⚙️ How It Works

 1. **Capture Frames:** Raspberry Pi captures real-time frames from the camera.
-2. **Face Detection:** The system detects faces, focusing on the forehead area.
+2. **Head Detection:** System detects heads using YOLOv4-tiny model, focusing on the forehead area.
-3. **Optical Flow:** Tracks movement from frame to frame using optical flow techniques.
+3. **Optical Flow:** Tracks movement from frame to frame using Lucas-Kanade optical flow with RANSAC for better accuracy.
 4. **Kalman Filtering:** Smoothens the tracking of the forehead, reducing jitter and improving precision.
-5. **Coordinate Calculation:** The system uses detected coordinates for simulated targeting.
+5. **Coordinate Calculation:** The system uses detected coordinates for simulated targeting with sniper scope overlay.

 ---